Shubham0403200/notion-clone/README.md

-# Fullstack Notion Clone: Next.js 13, React, Convex, Tailwind
+# Fullstack Notion Clone: Next.js 13, React, Convex, Tailwind made by Shubham Awasthi

 This is a repository for Fullstack Notion Clone: Next.js 13, React, Convex, Tailwind